cran-task-views/OfficialStatistics/OfficialStatistics.md

 ### 3.2 Web Scraping

-Web scraping is used nowadays used more frequently in the production of official statistics.
+Web scraping is used nowadays more frequently in the production of official statistics.
 For example in price statistics, the collection of product prices, formerly collected by hand over the web or by in person visits to stores are replaced by scraping specific homepages.
 Tools